Sweden Government Budget: Revenues and Spending

 What is the deficit of Sweden Government Budget?

-- The deficit of Current Account to GDP in Sweden increased to 0.1 % in 2021.
+- The surplus of Current Account to GDP in Sweden increased to 0.7 % in 2022.
 The maximum surplus was 3.3 % and deficit was -7 %.

 - Data published Yearly by Eurostat.